 The bar rules explain what information is prohibited, what information is permissible, and what information is obligatory.
 For example, the bar rule prohibits any statements or claims that are false, deceptive, misleading, or that otherwise violates any other bar rule.

 Unless the attorney has earned recognition as a board-certified specialist by a recognized organization, the bar rules in New York limit the way an attorney can describe their practice or services.

 The rules also require certain information about the attorney or the law firm to be included in the advertisement.
 In some cases, specific disclaimers are required.
 Attorneys should be particularly careful to avoid creating unrealistic expectations when explaining their prior case results or using testimonials on a website or social media platform.

 Navigating the New York Bar Rules on advertising can be a confusing process.
 If you make a mistake, you might expose yourself to disciplinary actions.
 For this reason, it is important to hire an internet marketing company that understands the bar rules in New York.

 Before you redesign your law firm's website or start a new internet marketing campaign, it's important that you have a thorough understanding of applicable bar rules.
-Although the rules in the State of New York are restrictive, an attorney can stay in full compliance with the letter and spirit of the rules while still having an extremely effective internet marketing campaign.
+Although the rules in the State of New York are restrictive, New York attorneys can stay in full compliance with the letter and spirit of the rules while still having an extremely effective internet marketing campaign.